William Blake Richmond: Sculpture

 Richmond created a number of highly acclaimed sculptures, including a piece titled An Athlete exhibited at the Grosvenor Gallery in 1879, a bronze sculpture of a Greek runner donated to his village of Hammersmith, and an Arts-and-Crafts style monument of William Gladstone in St Deiniol's Church in Hawarden, Flintshire.

 Environmental activism

 Richmond was an early advocate for clean air in London.
 He founded the Coal Smoke Abatement Society (CSAS) in 1898 and was a member of CSAS for a number of years.
 He decided to form the organisation after becoming increasingly frustrated with the low light levels in winter caused by coal smoke.
 Richmond penned a letter to The Times in 1898 with a request for action, stating that "the darkness was comparable to a total eclipse of the sun".

-Richmond wrote magazine articles and gave public lectures on the danger of coal smoke.
-CSAS was the oldest environmental non-governmental organisation (NGO) in the United Kingdom and became Environmental Protection UK.